Alsaheem/enye-test/README.md

-#enye test hosptal locator# enye-hospital-locator-test
+#enye test hosptal locator

-# enye-test
+This is an application built during the coding challenge with enye.tech